 I am taking valproic acid, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?

-People eliminate medications at different rates.
-In healthy adults, it takes 2-4 days, on average, for most of the valproic acid to be gone from the body.
+The time it takes the body to metabolize (process) medication is not the same for everyone.
+In healthy non-pregnant adults, it takes up to 2-4 days, on average, for most of the valproic acid to be gone from the body.

 I take valproic acid.
 Can it make it harder for me to get pregnant?

-Some studies suggest that people on valproic acid might have a higher chance of developing polycystic ovary syndrome (PCOS), a condition associated with trouble getting pregnant.
-Studies have found that people with seizure disorders and people with bipolar disorder might have problems with their periods and trouble getting pregnant.
-This possible increase might be due to the conditions that the people have, rather than the use of medication.
+Some studies suggest that women taking valproic acid might have a higher chance of developing polycystic ovary syndrome (PCOS), a condition associated with trouble getting pregnant (infertility).
+Women with seizure or bipolar disorders may have irregular periods or trouble getting pregnant.
+This can be due to the condition itself, not necessarily the medication.

 Does taking valproic acid increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-It is not known if valproic acid increases the chance of miscarriage.
+It is not known if taking valproic acid can increase the chance of miscarriage.
+One recent study has shown an increased chance of miscarriage with valproic acid use during pregnancy.

 Does taking valproic acid increase the chance of birth defects?